Design Goals

 Risk and Margin Integration

-For perpetual and leveraged markets, the orderbook integrates tightly with Monoli’s risk and margin modules:
+For perpetual and leveraged markets, the orderbook integrates tightly with Monoli’s risk and margin modules:- Orders are checked against available margin before acceptance

 - Reduce-only and liquidation-aware orders are enforced at the matching level